 - Options: This insurance can also provide serious illness cover.

 Who is Co-director Insurance for?

 Co-director Insurance can be taken out by the directors of a company of any size.
 It will provide funds to allow for the purchase of the shares from next-of-kin, in the event of the death of one of the directors.

 Why take out Co-director Insurance?

-The death of a director may bring distress and grief to any organisation.
-In addition to that, it could jeopardise the security and direction of the company.
+The death of a director may bring distress and grief to any organization.
+In addition to that, it could jeopardize the security and direction of the company.
 If the deceased director was a majority stakeholder, the remaining directors may lose control of the company if next-of-kin were to take over.
 The deceased’s family may be unfamiliar with the business and may have cash-flow problems after losing his or her income.
 Co-Director Insurance makes it possible for the directors to buy the shares from the family, which could be the best option for all parties concerned.

 Talk to us today

 Talk with an insurance specialist at Smart Financial to see if Co-director Insurance is right for you and to discuss other Insurance options to give your business the peace of mind it deserves.